Izuria/Izuria.github.io/README.md

 ### **3. Write Resume in Markdown**
 At this stage, it's reccomended that you write or have your resume in Markdown.
 Although you can write Markdown in any text editor, using a markdown editor will help a lot and help you become more efficient with your writing.
 Many Markdown editors have a live preview, so you can type Markdown and see a live preview on the side.
 Some Markdown editors include Atom and Visual Studio Code.
-More text and Markdown editors can be found in [More Resources](#More-Resources).
+More text and Markdown editors can be found in [More Resources](#More-Resources).a

 Here's an image of Visual Studio Code used to write Markdown with a live preview on the side.
 <img src=https://github.com/Izuria/Izuria.github.io/blob/main/images/Code_EOZkElLxBS.png width="640"/>